christiecol/m4-6-node--rest-apis/__workshop/exercise-1.md

 Provide him with a series of REST endpoints that meet all, or most of the RESTful principles that you've just heard about!
 Your feedback will dictate how the database will eventually be built... no pressure.

-Write out each endpoint, its method, and brief description of waht it should do.
+Write out each endpoint, its method, and brief description of what it should do.

 | endpoint | method | Description            |
 | -------- | ------ | ---------------------- |